Cased gas mask for horses, German manufacture, taken at Rozieres by the 4th Army, August 1918

 - Object Number:

-- case, fibre, case, resin, mask, iron, mask, jute, substitute, mask, leather, straps, canvas
+- case, fibre, case, resin, mask, iron, mask, jute, substitute, mask, leather and straps, canvas

 - gas mask